tenox7/BloKi/README.md

-# BloKi - A minimalistic Blog and Wiki Platform
+# BloKi - A minimalistic Blog and Wiki Engine

-If you want an ultra small, simple, easy to use, high performance, micro blog/wiki platform and you're tired of, or afraid to even touch WordPress, MediaWiki, LAMP, this might be for you.
+If you want a small, simple, easy to use, high performance, micro blog/wiki platform and you're tired of, or afraid to even touch WordPress, MediaWiki, LAMP, this might be for you.

 ## Main features

 - No PHP, Apache, Nginx, JavaScript and SQL.

-- The UI, resembles WordPress and MediaWiki, but without all the bloat.
-There are user editable themes based on simple .html/css template files.
+- The web based Admin UI resembles WordPress and MediaWiki, but without all the bloat.

-- Different HTML templates for modern, legacy and vintage web browsers.
-BloKi supports modern, low end, legacy and text mode browsers.

-- Web based admin interface with built-in markdown editor.
-However, the articles and media are stored as regular files.
-Editable in any editor of your choice.
+- Articles and media are stored as regular files.
+Apart from web admin - editable in any editor of your choice!
 Versioned by Git.
-In future it will support S3 buckets.

 - The server software is a single file, statically linked, self contained binary.
 Runs on most modern OSes without any external dependencies, scripting runtimes, libraries, etc. Easily host your blog on a Raspberry PI, small VM, Docker container, Lambda or Cloud Run function.

+- BloKi supports modern, low end, legacy, vintage and even text mode browsers.
+User editable themes.

 ## Current status